Pycord-Development/pycord/docs/application_commands.rst

 Slash Command Groups
 --------------------

-To get started with slash command groups you should firstly define your command group!
+To get started with using slash command groups you should firstly define your command group.

 .. code-block:: python3